sdc-china/IDA-doc/_posts/2018-03-07-test-write-java-command.md

    ![][test_insert_java_command]

 2. The parameters defined by Java annotation are also showed on the command dialog.
+If you have configured the list of possible values of the parameter, you can select from the parameter dropdown list.

    ![][test_java_command_parameter]